liamcottle/meshtastic-map/README.md

 This project is not affiliated with or endorsed by the Meshtastic project.

-The Meshtastic logo trademark is the trademark of Meshtastic LLC.
+The Meshtastic logo is the trademark of Meshtastic LLC.

 ## References